-As parents, we are responsible for making sure our children get proper nutrition, plenty of exercise, a good education, and so on.
+As parents, we are responsible for making sure our children get proper nutrition, plenty of exercises, a good education, and so on.
 We read articles and books on all sorts of difficult parenting topics, including the modern problem of managing screen time.
-Some of these resources give us a glimpse into how the experts handle screen time with their own children.
-It can be a very tricky balancing act!
+However, managing kid’s screen time is easier said than done.

 Of course, I was ecstatic he wanted to learn Spanish.
 We are already a bilingual Franco-American family, speaking mostly French at home, and for a month or so, we were all “playing” Spanish on our iPhones and iPads.

 My son is six years old.
 He’s smart and curious and very passionate about whatever his interest of the month happens to be at any given moment.